Julian-Palo/HTML-CSS-VanillaJavaScript-Project/README.md

 Welcome to my third web development project.
-The project demonstrates how I utilize query selectors with HTML.
+The project demonstrates how I utilize query selectors and events in javascript.

 Type anything next to the submit button and press submit to add an item.